JoystreamClassic/paymentchannel-cpp/README.md

 conan package name: `PaymentChannel/0.1.2@joystream/stable`

-To access the package you need to use the joystream bintray repository:
+The package is published to joystream bintray repository, which can be accessed by adding a conan remote.

 `conan remote add joystream-bintray https://api.bintray.com/conan/joystream/joystream True`

+You can also use the package by cloning the git repo.

 ### Dependencies